GihanRathnayaka/Pos-with-JPA-and-Spring/README.md

-# Pos + JPA
+# Pos with JPA and Spring
-Pos System created Using layered architecture and JPA
+Pos System created Using layered architecture,JPA and spring
 ## Technologies Used
 * Mysql
 * JavaFx